 Acoustic (non-electric) pianos should be tuned as needed; once per year should be often enough, though some tune in the fall after the furnace goes on, then again after the furnace goes off.
 Let your ear be your guide, but plan to have your piano tuned at least once per year.
 A simple tuning costs between $75 and $100.

 Student should bring all books and music, as well as their assignment book.
 I record the student’s weekly assignments and make notes as needed.
 Feel free to check the assignment book at any time.
-The student may want to record daily practice time in the same book.
+The student will need to record daily practice time in the same book.
 Students should also bring a PENCIL (or a few pencils!)

 In the event of a missed lesson due to sickness, I will work with you to schedule a make-up lesson.
 You will be charged for a “no show” (absent, no phone call.)
 In any case, if you will miss your scheduled lesson, please call as soon as possible.